 As you can see, Shopify consistently scored higher than Volusion.
-From our research, it’s clear that Shopify is much easier to use than Volusion, scoring 4 out of 5 stars.
-However, Shopify and Volusion scored very similarly for both design and sales features, with Shopify just staying ahead of Volusion.
+From our research, it’s clear that Shopify has better sales features than Volusion, scoring 4.5 out of 5 stars.
+However, Shopify and Volusion scored very similarly for both design and ease of use, with Shopify just staying ahead of Volusion.

 So each builder has some useful selling tools.
 But are they easy to use?
 Well, with the help of our research and user testing, we have the answers.

 In short, Shopify is slightly easier to use than Volusion.
 Why is that?
 It really comes down to simplicity.
 Shopify does the basics well, with simple editing tools and an easily visible ‘undo’ button.

 When talking about Shopify’s ease of use, one user commented: